QuantEcon/Expectations.jl/docs/src/index.md

 * Bugs: Same as above, but with the tag `bug`.
 * Pull Request: We are always open to new functionality.
 If you have a feature you'd like to add (say, a new distribution or algorithm), once you prepare a PR with the feature and some tests, open it in the usual way.
 * Other: You can reach out to Jesse Perla at [`jesse.perla@ubc.ca`](mailto:jesse.perla@ubc.ca) and Arnav Sood at [`arnav.sood@ubc.ca`](mailto:arnav.sood@ubc.ca)
 * Citation: If this package was helpful in your research work, you may consider citing the package in whatever method is appropriate for your field.

+[^1]: This is a quadrature scheme written by Spencer Lyon (PhD.
+NYU) as part of the `QuantEcon`(https://quantecon.org/) project.
+Used with permission.